openearth/glofrim/doc/contributing.rst

+.. contributing:

 ############################
 Contributing guidelines
 ############################

 We welcome any kind of contribution to our software, from simple comment or question to a full fledged `pull request <https://help.github.com/articles/about-pull-requests/>`_.
-Please read and follow our `Code of Conduct <code_of_conduct.rst>`_.
+Please read and follow our :ref:`code_of_conduct`.

 A contribution can be one of the following cases: